 In 2018, Shelton was nominated for the Bonnie Award, in recognition of her body of work up to that point: the features We Go Way Back (2006), My Effortless Brilliance (2008), Humpday (2009), Your Sister’s Sister (2011), Touchy Feely (2013), Laggies (2014), Outside In (2017) and Sword of Trust (2019), plus countless episodes of TV on shows like Maron, Fresh Off the Boat, GLOW, The New Girl, Love, Little Fires Everywhere, Dickenson and others.

 Lynn regularly gave back to the film community, sharing her time and insight when speaking to and mentoring other filmmakers.
 In 2015, she was interviewed by actor/filmmaker Illeana Douglas as part of the 2015 Film Independent Forum and as recently as last November took part in an all-star Live Read of Cameron Crowe’s Singles directed by friend James Ponsoldt.

 In January of this year, we profiled Lynn and her work on our website.
 Sadly, Lynn had been scheduled to join us for a Film Independent Coffee Talk this week, in a conversation with her friend and peer Kimberly Peirce.
-We’ll miss that—and her—enormously (Coffee Talks will remain dark this week in tribute.)
-Our hearts are with her family and loved ones during this difficult time.
+We’ll miss that—and her—enormously, and Coffee Talks will remain dark this week in tribute.
+Our hearts are with Lynn’s family and loved ones during this difficult time.